 Instruct the editor to modify section 11.11.2.2.2 as indicated:

-11.11.2.2.2 Step-1 IEEE 802.11 Authentication: STA requirements
+11.11.2.2.2 Non-AP STA Construction of Authentication frame

 If the STA chooses to initiate FILS shared key authentication, it shall first choose a random 16 octet nonce and then determine whether to attempt PMKSA caching.
 If PMKSA caching is attempted, it shall generate a list of PMKSA identifiers.
 Otherwise, it shall construct an EAP-Initiate/Re-Auth packet IETF RFC6696, with the following additional clarification: